Atheist Life Hacks: How To Know When To Shut The Bleep Up

-“Yeah… well, weekdays I do.”
-I nodded.
+“Yeah… well, weekdays I do,” I nodded.

-We got to talking about how great swimming was, and how we missed getting in some laps when the big snowfall happened a couple weeks ago, and how this was such a great facility for a small town.
+We got to talking about how great swimming was, and how we missed getting in some laps when the big snowfall happened a couple of weeks ago, and how this was such a great facility for a small town.
 She told me she lived here all her life save for 4 years she spent in Alberta.
-I told her I hadn’t even been here a year yet, but I was full and completely in love with the place.
+I told her I hadn’t even been here a year yet, but I was fully and completely in love with the place.

 Before I knew it, 15 minutes had passed and sweat was pouring down my face.
 I told her I had to go before I cooked myself in the hot water.
 I introduced myself as Courtney and she told me her name was Mary.

-“My son comes here for lessons with his school.”
-I told her.
+“My son comes here for lessons with his school,” I told her.

 “Oh?
 How old is he?”
 She perked up.